-Continuing to present lesser unknown works by the great American playwright, Key West Art & Historical Society presents the rarely performed comedy Lifeboat Drill and steamy threesome Kingdom of Earth – two intriguing plays with characters trapped, both physically and metaphorically, by rising waters.
+Continuing to offer lesser unknown works by the great American playwright, Key West Art & Historical Society presents two one-act plays by Tennessee Williams.
+The rarely performed comedy Lifeboat Drill and steamy threesome Kingdom of Earth – two intriguing plays with characters trapped, both physically and metaphorically, by rising waters.
 Starring Alaina Albertson, Michael Catlege, Kitty Clements, Arthur Crocker and Jeffrey Johnson.

 Lifeboat Drill, penned in 1979 and published in 1981, was one of the last plays to premiere in Williams’s lifetime.
 It concerns an elderly married couple, who occupy a stateroom on the Queen Elizabeth II crossing from Cherbourg to New York.
 Unhappily married, they bicker fiercely and when they discover that they have been deliberately prevented from attending a lifeboat drill by two mischievous stewards, decide to rehearse their own “drill” all by themselves.
 Mayhem and personal turbulence ensure.
 It is a “short, grotesque comedy that explores the panic, isolation, sense of abandonment and confusion that accompany old age.”
 Set adrift in their stateroom, their marriage becomes a metaphor of the disaster of a sinking ship.